Florida Statute 741.01 in part, states that the Clerk of Circuit Court acts as an agent for the State of Florida for issuing Marriage Licenses.

 - If a minor has been previously married.

 - The age requirement can be waived by a County Judge for applicants that prove they are parents or expectant parents.
+The Columbia County Judge also requires the consent of one parent

 - If both parents are deceased and there is no legal guardian.